tkk2112/cmake-builder/README.md

 # CMake Builder

-A reusable GitHub Actions workflow for building CMake-based projects with various presets.
+A reusable GitHub workflow for building CMake-based projects with using presets.

 ## Usage